 I said it's the most important midterm election in our lifetime.

-Well, now it's even more important because with Justice Kennedy out, the left, whoever the president chooses, you better buckle up because they're gonna smear, slander, assault you verbally, assassinate your character, because that's what they do.
+Well, now it's even more important because with Justice Kennedy out, the left, whoever the president chooses, you better buckle up because they're going to smear, slander, assault you verbally, assassinate your character because that's what they do.

 Every two and four years, Republicans are racist.

-Elect a Republican, black churches are gonna burn.
+Elect a Republican, black churches are going to burn.

 And it goes on from there.